ZubairDastan/JavaPractice/README.md

 # JavaPractice
-This repo is for some basic java programming problem's solution for personal practice.
+This repo contains some basic java programming problem's solutions for personal practice.

 ## How to run
 1. Clone the repo in your directory